sjentsch/lsjDocs/Ch07/Ch07_Probability_6.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_chiSqDist.*
-   :alt: χ²-distribution with with df = 3
+   :alt: χ²-distribution with df = 3
    :name: fig-chiSqDist

    χ²-distribution with 3 degrees of freedom.
 Notice that the observed values